lunasec-io/lunasec/docs/blog/2021-11-02-our-ci-setup.md

 That's okay, but we wanted more programmatic control over Docker Compose, so we wrote a script that generates the YAML file.

-We (okay, it was my very smart coworker) even generated [typescript types](https://github.com/lunasec-io/lunasec/blob/master/js/sdks/packages/cli/src/docker-compose/docker-compose-types.ts) for the YAML file from the official JSON Schema definition.
+We (okay, it was my very smart coworker), even generated [typescript types](https://github.com/lunasec-io/lunasec/blob/master/js/sdks/packages/cli/src/docker-compose/docker-compose-types.ts) for the YAML file from the official JSON Schema definition.

 [Here's the code](https://github.com/lunasec-io/lunasec/blob/master/js/sdks/packages/cli/src/docker-compose/lunasec-stack.ts)
 that handles generating the `docker-compose.yaml`.
 As you can see, it's pretty darn clean, with each container represented as a function that returns a config object.
 I work with some smart folks.
-Hopefully someday Docker Compose (or something similar) is going to expose a JS SDK we can call to set up the cluster programmatically, but in the meantime, this works very well.
+Hopefully someday Docker Compose (or something similar), is going to expose a JS SDK we can call to set up the cluster programmatically.
+In the meantime however, this works very well.
 Maybe we will even turn this generator into a library eventually.

 ### Docker.sock - Launching containers from containers
 Because our Docker Compose config is dynamically generated and depends on the above scripts being built, we wanted to containerize it.